Transportation on Long Island: Bridges and tunnels

 Until the completion of the Brooklyn Bridge in 1883, all travel to Long Island was by boat.
 The first trains to connect Long Island to Manhattan were elevated rail lines that travelled over that same bridge.
 The 7 train was the first and is the most notable of these elevated subway lines.
 There are currently ten road crossings out of Long Island: the Verrazzano-Narrows Bridge to Staten Island; the Brooklyn Battery Tunnel, Brooklyn Bridge, Manhattan Bridge, Williamsburg Bridge, Queens Midtown Tunnel, and Queensboro Bridge to Manhattan; the Triborough Bridge to either Manhattan or the Bronx via Wards Island; and the Whitestone Bridge and Throgs Neck Bridge to the Bronx.

 All ten crossings are within New York City limits at the extreme western end of the island, making trips from Long Island to New England especially circuitous.
 Plans for a Long Island Sound crossing at various locations in Nassau and Suffolk Counties have been discussed for decades, but there are currently no firm plans to construct such a crossing.

 In addition to the vehicular tunnels, there are eleven subway and railroad tunnels in Brooklyn and Queens crossing the East River.
 The most notable of these are the Northeast Corridor's East River Tunnels used by Amtrak and the Long Island Rail Road to connect to Pennsylvania Station in Manhattan.
 In addition, the proposed Cross-Harbor Rail Tunnel would greatly expand Long Island's access to the national freight rail system.

 Bus service

 The Nassau Inter-County Express provides bus transportation throughout Nassau County and the western portions of Suffolk County.
 This service was until the end of 2011 provided by the MTA as MTA Long Island Bus.
+Long Beach Bus also provides service in Long Beach, Nassau County.
 Suffolk County Transit provides bus transportation throughout Suffolk County, except within the Town of Huntington, which is served by Huntington Area Rapid Transit.

 All bus stops are in effect at all times unless otherwise indicated by signage.